1912-2006

 Photographer for FSA

-- In 1942 he became a photographer at the Farm Security Administration (FSA), one of the New Deal programs.
+• In 1942 he became a photographer for the Farm Security Administration (FSA) in Washington, D.C., and later, the Office of War Information (OWI)

 Life Magazine